Introducing Temporal Support for Mastra Workflows

 Create a worker process that polls the Temporal task queue and runs your workflows.

-@mastra/temporal is experimental.
-The API may change between releases.
-See the package README for the current state.
+@mastra/temporal is still experimental and the API may change between releases.
+The package README has the current state.

 Share: